-This is also true if a blog says they only take guest posts by invitation—though in that case, you can potentially contact the blogger (if you have an existing relationship with them) and ask if they’d be willing to look at an outline, or go through a mutual connection to get an introduction.
+This is also true if a blog says they only take guest posts by invitation—though in that case, you can potentially contact the blogger (if you have an existing relationship with them) and ask if they’d be willing to look at a blog post outline to get a feel for your style, or go through a mutual connection to get an introduction.

 Many new guest bloggers come up with a ton of clever ideas first, then only afterwards look for the right blogs that those ideas might be a good fit for.

 In my experience, that’s not the best way to go about guest blogging.

 Instead, you want to come up with ideas that are perfect for each and every target blog you’re going to reach out to… not just ideas that are a halfway decent fit for a hundred different blogs.
 Think bespoke, not off-the-rack.

 To come up with a guest blogging idea that’s going to work perfectly for your prospective site, you’ll want to:

 - Read lots of recent posts on your target blog.
 If you’re not a regular reader (or if you used to read the blog but haven’t done so recently), you really need to get up to date with the type of content they’ve published recently.
 If your target blog often writes about blogging costs and web hosting-related topics, then you could pitch them on a guest post that covers a more niche topic like the best cheap web hosting plans, offering up a review of the top monthly hosting plan options on the market, or exploring the free hosting plans out there—all of which could ladder up to a bigger piece they already have about the overall best web hosting plans for their readers.